 Don’t let the winds of change blow your firm’s marketing program off course.

-I can’t believe we’re already having discussions about how we will end this year!
-And adding to the pressure, we recently launched our annual planning cycle.
+We recently launched our annual planning cycle.
 So it’s not surprising that an agenda item for our upcoming management team meeting is reviewing progress on the five-year strategic plan.
 Our response to changing market dynamics creates new challenges and opportunities that need to be mapped into our strategic plan.

 While some traditional markets continue to be flat or show slow growth, new service areas offer potential to expand our reach.
 We will re-energize the team during our next meeting, and adjust our strategic marketing approach to keep pace.
 Here are some topics that will form the basis of our discussion.